-Applications are accepted from children residing in Edmonton and Northern Alberta.
+Applications are accepted from children and young adults residing in Alberta.
 Clients must be a Canadian citizen or have permanent resident status in Canada.
 Applications are rated High, Medium or Low.

 Each individual client request will be evaluated on the following:

 Disability - Any impairment in physical or mental structures or functioning that results in a limitation in activities or ability to participate in life activities, including self care, mobility, seeing, hearing, speaking, breathing, learning and working.
 Not all disabilities are visible.
 Impairments and resulting limitations must be confirmed by a medical practitioner.

 Financial Need - Each request is looked at on an individual basis ~ the Low Income Cutoff from Statistics Canada is used as a guideline.
 Family income is considered in the case of a dependent young adult (up to the age of 21) living in a family home.
 We also recognize the economical impact of living in a northern community as defined by Canada Revenue Agency (CRA).